 About Nottingham Castle

-Exhibition spaces & Permanent Collections
+Exhibition spaces and Permanent Collections

 The best regional, national and international art in the regularly changing exhibition galleries.
 Plus the permanent exhibitions showcase costume and textiles, silverware, glass and jewellery all year round.